Applying for a place at The Charvil Piggott Primary School

 For further information, please visit:

 To apply for a place at The Charvil Piggott Primary School outside of the normal admissions round or in any other year group, applications should be made directly to the school.
-Please complete the below form and return to the school by emailing firstname.lastname@example.org
+Applications for an in-year place should be submitted no earlier than the term before the place is needed.
+Please complete the below form and return to the school by emailing email@example.com

 Admissions Policy 2019-20 (Determined)

 Admissions Policy 2021-2022 (DRAFT)

 It is a statutory requirement for all state funded schools to consult on their Admissions Arrangements every 7 years.
 In line with this requirement, the school last consulted on its Admissions Arrangements for 2020/2021.

 The following map gives a guide to the designated area of the Piggott that is used in its over subscription criteria:

 Piggott Designated Area - Detailed map (for reference only)

 Please note that you can check your eligibility on the Wokingham Borough website -